dabonqt/data-analytics-portfolio/bellabeat-leaf-retention-analysis/sql/README.md

-# Bellabeat Leaf Retention Analysis
+# SQL Analysis

-Author: Davon Mendoza

-Tool: Google BigQuery

-Purpose: Analyze user tracking consistency and behavioral engagement
+This folder contains the SQL queries used to clean, transform, and analyze the Bellabeat dataset using Google BigQuery.

+Key SQL processes include:

+- Data cleaning and formatting
+- Joining activity and sleep datasets
+- Creating a retention proxy based on tracking consistency
+- Segmenting users by engagement level
+- Aggregating behavioral metrics for visualization

+Main file:

+retention_behavior_analysis.sql